A compiled and categorised list of Cover4Cycles most frequently asked questions

 Public liability protects you against claims made by third parties for damage caused or injury caused by you whilst cycling.
 Only customers aged 16 to 84 inclusive will benefit from this if selected as an add-on.

-This is common question, and the answer depends on whether you’re comfortable with the exclusions typically found in Home Contents insurance policies.
+This is common question and the answer depends on whether you’re comfortable with the cover and exclusions typically found in Home Contents insurance policies.

 Furthermore, home insurers often impose a value limit on bikes meaning if your bike is valued above their limit, you are likely responsible for covering the remaining cost in the event of a claim.
 You also won’t be protected in the event of personal injury or third-party damage.

-Choosing tailorable bicycle insurance from Cover4Cycles means you’ll have coverage you can trust to meet all your cycling needs.
+Choosing tailorable bicycle insurance from Cover4Cycles means you’ll have cover you can trust to help you meet your cycling needs.

 Having this evidence to hand in the event of a claim will help the processing go smoothly.

-If you have made a claim, our online underwriting may prevent you purchasing our products instantly and should this happen please get in touch with us to discuss your application and we will refer your responses to our underwriters for a decision.
+If you have made a claim, our online underwriting may prevent you purchasing our products instantly and should this happen please get in touch with us to discuss your application.
+If you have made more than 3 claims in the last 3 years, we unfortunately will not be able to offer you insurance cover.

 Any bicycle purchased brand new should be insured for the full replacement cost.
 You will then have what’s known as ‘New for Old’ cover.